Provost and Executive Vice President

 David J. Dausey, (PhD Yale University) is an experienced academic administrator trained at Harvard University in higher education management and leadership.
-He is currently the Provost and Executive Vice President for Academic Affairs at Mercyhurst University.
+He is currently the Provost and Executive Vice President at Mercyhurst University.
 Dausey was formerly Dean of the School of Health Professions and Public Health which eventually grew to become the Zurn College of Natural and Health Sciences.
 Dausey was the Founding Chair of the Public Health Department and the Founding Director of the Mercyhurst Institute of Public Health.
 He maintains his faculty credentials as a full tenured Professor of Public Health at Mercyhurst University and a Distinguished Service Professor at Carnegie Mellon University.